-- 4. Move to this directory (cd pythia81xx) and do a make.
-This will take 2-3 minutes (computer-dependent).
+- Move to this directory (cd pythia81xx) and do a make.
+This will take ~3 minutes (computer-dependent).
 The Pythia 8 libraries are now compiled and ready for physics. - 5.
 For test runs, cd to the examples/ subdirectory.
-An 1s reveals a list of programs, mainNN, with NN from 01 through 30.
-These example programs each illustrate an aspect of PYTHIA 8.
+An ls reveals a list of programs, mainNN, with NN from 01 through 28 (and beyond).
+These example programs each illustrate an aspect of Pythia 8.
 For a list of what they do, see the "Sample Main Programs" page in the online manual (point 6 below).